PBHELAVE/PBHELAVE/README.md

 - 👋 Hi, I’m Payal Prakash Bhelave.
-- 🌱 I’m currently a 2nd year student at JDCOEM Nagpur ,demonstrates exceptional academic prowess with CGPA of 8.94 in Artificial Intelligence .
+- 🌱 I’m currently a 3rd year student at JDCOEM Nagpur ,demonstrates exceptional academic progress with CGPA of 9.61 in Artificial Intelligence .
 -  My objective is to enhance new skills.
 - 📫 How to reach me :- Email address- payalbhelave2004@gmail.com
 <!---